CleanCocoa/Version/README.md

 # Version

-Swift µ-)library to represent (semantic) Versions in code, including parsing from String.
+Swift µ-library to represent (semantic) Versions in code, including parsing from String.

 ## Usage